Joel W. Burdick

 Ismagilov Lab has pioneered the development of microfluidic technologies (including droplet-based microfluidics and SlipChip).
 Microfluidics enables ultrasensitive, quantitative biomarker measurements, and provides tools with which to control and understand the dynamics of complex chemical and biological networks.
 Such capabilities are poised to revolutionize medicine—enabling rapid point-of-care diagnoses under a variety of settings outside of clinical labs.
 Currently, the lab is applying these innovative technologies to develop rapid diagnostics of antimicrobial susceptibility.
 In the context of the human microbiome, the lab works to understand host-microbe interactions that may lead to new therapeutics.

-Bernard Neches Professor of Electrical Engineering, Applied Physics and Physics
+Bernard Neches Professor of Electrical Engineering, Applied Physics and Physics; Merkin Institute Professor

 Utilizing semiconductor batch-fabrication and device nanofabrication, Prof. Scherer's group have integrated optical, magnetic and fluidic devices with electronics.
 In the 1990s, Professor Scherer's group pioneered silicon photonics for data and telecommunications, and presently his group focuses on integrated disease diagnostic devices.
 The goal of this effort is to develop inexpensive tools that can instantly identify a strain of influenza or other common diseases for less than $5 and enable rapid point-of-care diagnosis.
 In addition, Professor Scherer's group is working on miniaturized continuous glucose monitors that enable accurate measurement of body glucose levels over an extended period as wireless implants.

-Assistant Professor of Chemical Engineering; Investigator, Heritage Medical Research Institute
+Professor of Chemical Engineering and Medical Engineering; Investigator, Howard Hughes Medical Institute

 The Shapiro Lab develops technologies to image and manipulate cellular and molecular function non-invasively in living organisms.
 To develop such technologies, we pursue fundamental advances at the interface of molecular and cellular engineering with various forms of energy: magnetic, mechanical, thermal and chemical.
 Our work takes advantage of naturally evolved biological structures with unique physical properties, which we use as starting points for engineering.
 Our key biophysical methods include magnetic resonance, ultrasound, infrared and electrophysiology, and our primary biological focus is imaging and control of neural activity.